Add bots for personal chats, group chats, and channels in Microsoft Teams

 Bots can be tested using the Bot Framework Emulator before they are deployed into your Teams.

-Side load your own bot for private chat
+Upload your bot for personal chat

-After you have created your bot, go to the Bot Dashboard page for the bot you developed, and then under Details, copy the Microsoft App ID.
+After you create your bot, go to the Application Settings for the bot you developed, and then under App settings, copy the value of the MicrosoftAppId setting.